 According to Hardin, when Hardin and his crew arrived in Abilene, Kansas, Wild Bill Hickok was apparently unconcerned with prosecuting him for his a string of murders, including those of two Texas State Policemen which the younger Hardin was wanted for.

-According to some historians, Wild Bill didn't do anything because he saw it as being outside of his jurisdiction - and that Hickok supposedly took a "paternal" interest in the young gunslinger.
+According to some historians, Wild Bill didn't do anything because he saw it as being outside of his jurisdiction -- and that Hickok supposedly took a "paternal interest" in the young gunslinger.
 That's such a load of crap!
 Hickok looked after Hickok, and his whole life shows that.

 According to Hardin's autobiography, he was 16 years Hickok's junior and the two men struck up a heck of a friendship.
 That's right, it's all "according to Hardin," and his fans.
 Remember everything about this lie is “according to Hardin” himself and his fan club today who have promoted this lie.

 There were no witnesses to what he said took place.
 And no, it wasn't in the papers.
-Nowhere was there an article about someone drawing down on Hickok or Hickok not doing anything about it.
+Nowhere was there an article about someone drawing down on Hickok or Hickok not doing anything about being drawn on.
 And let's be frank here, if it indeed took place and Hickok did nothing about it -- that would have been big news, and definitely all over the newspapers.

 Hardin was a psychopathic killer, so what makes anyone think he was not a pathological liar as well?

 According to Hardin, Hickok had a formidable reputation by committing several killings of his own and he saw something of himself in Hardin.
-According to Hardin, Hickok supposedly believed that Hardin would grow out of his extremely violent explosive temper - supposedly believing that Hardin would one day grow up to be a reasonably useful and law-abiding citizen.
+According to Hardin, Hickok supposedly believed that Hardin would grow out of his extremely violent explosive temper -- supposedly believing that Hardin would one day grow up to be a reasonably useful and law-abiding citizen.
 According to Hardin, Hickok's faith in the basic decency of his young friend was ultimately undermined.
 Of course, that's all wishful thinking on Hardin's part.

 We do know that the Clements crew, including cousin "Wesley," put up for the night at the American House Hotel and there was a problem there.
 Sometime during the evening, Hardin (as Clements) and at least one other cowhand began firing bullets through the bedroom wall and ceiling in an attempt to stop the snoring which was coming from the next room.
 A sleeping stranger, a man by the name of Charles Cougar, was killed.

 "I believe," Hardin wrote later, "that if Wild Bill found me in a defenseless condition, he would take no explanation, but would kill me to add to his reputation".

 Here is the truth on the killing of the man in the hotel.
 On August 6, 1871, in Abilene, Dickinson County, Kansas, Charles Cougar was killed in the American House Hotel.
-A man in the county court records listed by the name of “Wesley Clements”, and not John Wesley Hardin, was found guilty by a coroner's jury of the "accidental" killing.
+The county court records list a man by the name of “Wesley Clements”, and not John Wesley Hardin, as being found guilty by a coroner's jury of the "accidental" killing.
 After being released, he left town and never returned to Abilene after that.

 Years later, Hardin made a casual reference to the episode: "They tell lots of lies about me," he complained, "They say I killed six or seven men for snoring.
 Well, it ain't true.
 I only killed one man for snoring."